unbit/spoolgore/README.md

 Go (thanks to goroutines) allows us to enqueue hundreds of SMTP transactions at the cost of few KB of memory.

-Obviously we could have written it in python/gevent or perl/coro::anyevent or whatever non-blocking coroutine/based technology you like, but we choose go as we wanted to give a try to it (yes, no other reasons)
+Obviously we could have written it in python/gevent or perl/coro::anyevent or whatever non-blocking coroutine/based technology you like, but we choose go as we wanted to give it a try (yes, no other reasons)